 Chia Seed Jam is a quick, easy, delicious, and nutritious way to make jam -- without pectin or extra sugar -- using any fresh or frozen fruit you have on hand!

-Move over grape jelly — there’s a new jam in town…Chia Seed Jam!
-No longer relegated to growing the “hair” in those novelty pets of our youth, Chia Seeds are not only good for you, but they help to thicken up all sorts of fruit jams without requiring pectin or refined white sugar.
-You know, kind of like little miracle seeds!
+Move over grape jelly — there's a new jam in town...Chia Seed Jam!
+No longer relegated to growing the "hair" in those novelty pets of our youth, chia seeds are not only good for you, but they help to thicken up all sorts of fruit jams without requiring pectin or refined white sugar.

 I admit that when I first heard about Chia Seed Jam, I was rather skeptical.
 I wondered how exactly those crunchy little seeds would taste in a jam?
-I envisioned terrible grittiness or crunchiness or just un-jammy-ness.
+I imagined grittiness or crunchiness.
 But after trying it for myself, I happily determined that my preconceived notions were wrong!
 The flavor and texture of Chia Seed Jam is perfectly delightful.
-In fact, I think I’m going to be adding these little tiny orbs of energy to jams, spreads, dips, and all sorts of preserves from here on out!

 What Are Chia Seeds?

 In case you're not already familiar with chia seeds, allow me to introduce you to this little wonder.
 Like most little "trendy" ingredients that undergo a resurgence, the chia seed has been around for thousands of years.
 It was, in fact, first discovered by the Mayans and Aztecs.
 Rumor has it these ancient civilizations used the seeds to fuel themselves for all their warrior needs, from epic battles to religious ceremonies.